 | You don’t want to miss this week

-From Dublin, to greater Helsinki, and Chicago, this week offers new opportunities to connect with fellow circularity practitioners both in person and in hybrid mode.
+From Malmö to Amsterdam, and Luxembourg, this week offers new opportunities to connect with fellow circularity practitioners both in person and in hybrid mode.

 Discover, grow and leave your mark!